 - Family planning – the practice of controlling the number of children in a family and the intervals between their births.

-- Contraception – the deliberate use of artificial methods or other techniques to prevent pregnancy as a consequence of sexual intercourse.
+- Contraceptives or contraception – the deliberate use of artificial methods or other techniques to prevent pregnancy as a consequence of sexual intercourse.

 Our journey with birth control and contraceptives

-As I mentioned earlier, I had limited knowledge of birth control and contraception before marriage.
+As I mentioned earlier, I had limited knowledge of birth control and contraceptives before marriage.
 But once we started premarital counseling, my interest grew.

 During premarital, our pastor and marriage mentor took a direct approach and strongly recommended natural methods over artificial methods.